quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{frame-reset-stream}}) with an appropriate error code to terminate just the affected stream.

-RESET_STREAM MUST be instigated by the application protocol that uses QUIC.
+RESET_STREAM MUST only be instigated by the application protocol that uses QUIC.
 RESET_STREAM carries an application error code, for which the semantics are defined by the application protocol.
 Only the application protocol is able to cause a stream to be terminated.
 A local instance of the application protocol